AlphaSheep/Onnapt/README.md

-Statistics Lover's Awesome Puzzle Timer (SLAPT)
+Statistics Lover's Awesome Puzzle Timer (Slapt)
 ===============================================

 *Slapt* is going to be a cross platform timer application for twisty puzzles such as Rubik's cube.
 It is still in the early development phase.